idubrov/idubrov.github.io/_posts/2018-06-01-tricking-the-hashmap.md

 assert_eq!("world", map.get("hello").unwrap();
 ```

-This might look like a trivial example, but it's not quite that!
+This might look like a trivial example, but it's not that simple!
 Notice that the hashmap stores `String` type as a key.
 However, the key being looked, "hello" is of type `&str`.
-Not quite the same[^1]!
+Not the same thing[^1]!
 Very convenient, though, as it allows to lookup for an "owned" `String` type using a "borrowed" `&str` type, so heap allocation could be avoided.

 ### From String to &str